Open Enrollment for 2026

 Reminder: If you or your spouse are enrolling in a HDHP/HSA plan for 2026; neither you nor your spouse can be enrolled or have unreimbursed funds in the HCFSA (as of 1/1/2026).
 You may enroll in an LPFSA for eligible dental and vision expenses for 1/1/2026 with an HSA.

-- The monthly commuter benefits limit in 2026 for mass transit and parking is $_____ per month.
+- The 2026 commuter benefits limit for mass transit and/or parking is $340 per month.

 Making Your 2026 Open Enrollment Elections